Primary

 Anchor the band at a low point behind you and straddle it.
 Walk forward until you feel tension at the bottom of the hinge.
 Drive your hips forward explosively to stand, squeezing your glutes at the top.
 Your arms are just holding the band—all power comes from your hips.

-Also targets: Hamstrings,
+Also targets: Hamstrings, Back

-Want Band Pull-Through in your program?
+See where Band Pull-Through fits in your weekly plan

 Anchor a resistance band at a low point behind you.